 Still, not all home value estimators are built alike, and you want to take care to choose one that is as accurate as possible and has good reviews from other investors.
-Let’s take a closer look at the top home value estimators being used right now:
+Let’s take a closer look at the best home value estimators being used right now:

-Best Overall: HomeLight's Value Estimator
+Best Overall: HomeLight's Home Value Estimator

 Unlike other home value estimator tools, HomeLight adds a human element and offers real-time data from local real estate agents who can physically view the property, are familiar with listing similar homes, know the neighborhoods, understand what’s trending, and can call out unique characteristics of a property.

-Here’s a walk through of how the HomeLight Home Value Estimator is able to give accurate results in real time:
+Here’s a walkthrough of how the HomeLight Home Value Estimator is able to give accurate results in real time:

 - HomeLight prompts homeowners to share details about their home’s qualitative and quantitative features, resulting in a more accurate valuation